-Join us Thursdays and Saturdays for Science on the Bayshore!
+Join us each Thursday and Saturday for Science on the Bayshore!
 During these workshops, we will be teaching bite-sized, hands-on, fun lessons about a variety of science topics.

 What is Science on the Bayshore?

-- Free!
+- Workshops are free!
 There is no cost to you!